apache/mesos/docs/submitting-a-patch.md

 7. Make your changes to the code (using whatever IDE/editor you choose) to actually fix the bug or implement the feature.
     1. Before beginning, please read the [Mesos C++ Style Guide](mesos-c++-style-guide.md).
 It is recommended to use the git pre-commit hook (`support/hooks/pre-commit`) to automatically check for style errors.
 See the hook script for instructions to enable it.
     2. Most of your changes will probably be to files inside of `BASE_MESOS_DIR`
+    3. From inside of the root Mesos directory: `./bootstrap` (Only required if building from git repository).
-    3. To build, we recommend that you don't build inside of the src directory.
+    4. To build, we recommend that you don't build inside of the src directory.
 We recommend you do the following:
         1. From inside of the root Mesos directory: `mkdir build && cd build`
         2. `../configure`
         3. `make`